 The Blessed Sacrament is exposed in the Our Lady Queen of the Knights Chapel (located to the left as you enter the narthex of the main sanctuary) every weekday, Monday – Friday, 7:30am-7:00pm.
 Changes for holidays, etc will be noted in the weekly bulletin.

-Please sign your name in the visitor book, even if you are only staying for a short time.
+Please sign your name in on the iPad, even if you are only staying for a short time.

 JOIN THE EUCHARISTIC ADORATION MINISTRY:

 We have many Guardians who have generously committed to a regular weekly hour with our Lord so that Adoration may be available to all.
 Many graces and blessings have come to our guardians and the entire All Saints parish community through this time.
 Please prayerfully consider joining this wonderful ministry as a regular or substitute guardian!

 For more information on current available times, please contact one of our Ministry Co-Coordinators below and they will be delighted to assist you at email@example.com, or by phone: